 QIH chief executive Liam McCaffrey: For two hours we didn't know if Kevin was alive or dead

-LAST month a hard-working businessman from the small border town of Derrylin was abducted by masked men and tortured.
+In September 2019, a hard-working businessman from the small border town of Derrylin was abducted by masked men and tortured.

 Kevin Lunney's fingernails were sliced down to the quick and the initials of the business where he works - QIH - were carved into his chest with a Stanley knife.

 He also had his leg broken in two places with an iron bar.

 The perpetrators read out the names of five men - his colleagues at QIH - who they said would be shot dead if they did not resign from their roles in Quinn Industrial Holdings (QIH).

 In a two-day news special, The Irish News speaks to the five men involved about the terrifying campaign of intimidation and their united determination to face down those behind the sinister threats.

 LIAM McCaffrey (56) was out for a run with his dog Alfie after work on the evening of Tuesday September 17.

 When he got back into his house in Enniskillen, Co Fermanagh, he picked up his mobile phone.
 There were five missed calls.